Corticosteroids may be applied directly onto the

 Why It Is Used

-Corticosteroids are not often used to
+Corticosteroids are used to

 sinusitis.
 But when you have acute sinusitis (symptoms

 for less than 4 weeks), corticosteroids might be tried for a short time if you